Fivell/policies/source/sections/17-data_integrity_policy.md

 # 17. Data Integrity Policy

-Datica takes data integrity very seriously.
-As stewards and partners of Datica Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical settings in support of the Datica mission of data protection.
+Versionista takes data integrity very seriously.
+As stewards and partners of Versionista Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical settings in support of the Versionista mission of data protection.

 Production systems that create, receive, store, or transmit Customer data (hereafter "Production Systems") must follow the guidelines described in this